 She cited examples of a woman who complained that her mother-in-law confiscated her wages when they were paid in cash, but now cannot access the funds.
-Another had to pay a motorcycle service to make small deposits each day to keep the cash of the hands of thieves.
+Another had to pay a motorcycle service to make small deposits each day to keep the cash in the hands of thieves.

-Once the government makes the shift to digital payments technology, it can create an “ecosystem” allowing the private sector to take advantage of it as well, to pay wages and collect payments, creating more security, transparency and potentially improving tax collection, Klapper said.
+Once the government makes the shift to digital payments technology, it can create an “ecosystem” allowing the private sector to take advantage of it as well, to pay wages and collect payments, creating more security, transparency, and potentially improving tax collection, Klapper said.

-However, she stressed that that requires a well-developed payments system, appropriate regulation and “vigorous consumer safeguards.”
+However, she stressed that that requires a well-developed payments system, appropriate regulation, and “vigorous consumer safeguards.”

-And having access to an account makes it more likely individuals will save for emergencies, and use the funds to invest in education, healthcare or even in a small business.
+And having access to an account makes it more likely individuals will save for emergencies, and use the funds to invest in education, healthcare, or even in a small business.

 East Africa was a leader in mobile money accounts and the technology has spread so the share of adults using them in Sub-Saharan Africa doubled to 21 percent since 2014.